ruihan-dong/Awesome-AMP-Design/README.md

 ## Predictors

 ❗**NOTE**: I didn’t list all the relevant works here since there are so many AMP predictors.
 And I’m not working on AMP classifiers.

+- *Pepxml: ESM2-based extreme multilabel classification of pathogen-targeted antimicrobial peptides(**Brief Bioinform 2025** | [code](https://github.com/YannanBin/PepXML))*
+  - PepXML may not be a good name, as it is a file format in proteomics...

 - *AI-Guided Discovery and Optimization of Antimicrobial Peptides Through Species-Aware Language Model (**Brief Bioinform 2025** | [code](https://github.com/GIST-CSBL/LLAMP))*
     - A species-aware MIC predictor from the AMP-BERT team, by adding genomes from different species